Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 Telehealth

-In-person medical appointments can present unique challenges for people with disabilities, particularly if they live far from the health providers or in an area without accessible public transportation.
-Telehealth makes it possible to receive needed care without leaving home, which can mitigate transportation challenges and other issues created by traveling to appointments, and also can make it possible for a person to access a broader range of providers.
+In-person medical appointments can present unique challenges for people with disabilities, particularly if they live far from their health providers or in an area without accessible public transportation.
+Telehealth makes it possible to receive needed care without leaving home, which can ease transportation challenges and other issues created by traveling to appointments.
+It also makes it possible for people to access a broader range of providers.

-Telehealth is the use of electronic information and telecommunications to support long-distance clinical health care, administration, education, and public health efforts.
-Telehealth can utilize everything from phone calls and e-mail to streaming videos and live videoconferencing.
+Telehealth is the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health, and health administration.
+Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.

 While telehealth has helped facilitate access to care for many people with disabilities, the introduction of technology can also create new accessibility challenges.
-Federal laws, including the Americans with Disabilities Act, protect the rights of people with disabilities to access electronic information technology (EIT)—including telehealth.
+Federal laws, including the ADA, Section 504, and Section 1557 of the Affordable Care Act (Section 1557) protect the rights of people with disabilities to access information and communication technology (ICT), including the ICT used in telehealth.

-A group of national organizations and providers, including the ACL-funded Deaf/Hard of Hearing Technology Rehabilitation Engineering Research Center, have developed recommendations to make video-based telehealth more accessible for deaf and hard-of-hearing patients.
+A group of national organizations and providers, including the ACL-funded Deaf/Hard of Hearing Technology Rehabilitation Engineering Research Center,has developed recommendations to make video-based telehealth more accessible for deaf and hard-of-hearing patients.
+Also, see OCR’s guidance on privacy and security when using telehealth.

 Back to Top